leejoonli/code-every-day/log.md

 ## Thoughts

 Doing the cypher exercise from the CS50 coursework.
 Having a lot of trouble understanding how to get a string input from the user and looping through it for some reason.
 Able to get the string but can't loop over it and not sure why.

+# Day 199 (10/5/2022)

+## C Practice

+Practiced in C.

+## Thoughts

+Had a lot of trouble today working with strings in C.  My conditional wasn't working no matter what I tried and then I remembered that each string (char array) has a null terminating character which was throwing off my logic.
+Need more practice.